Software Maintenance – Confidently Manage a Cycle that Never Ends!

-This blog post brings you a detailed explanation of what software maintenance is, why it is so important, its types, phases, and models.
+In this article, we explain what software maintenance is, why it is so important, its types, phases, and models, along with the best practices.
 Let’s begin with understanding what the term ‘software maintenance’ entails.

 What is software maintenance?